protesilaos/my-website/_interpretations/2022-07-18-memphis-house.md

-Memphis (stylised as "Μ3ΜΦ1Σ") is a Greek rock/metal band that I have covered before in this new section of my website ([Interpretation of “The Sweet Paradox” by Memphis (Μ3ΜΦ1Σ)](https://protesilaos.com/interpretations/2022-07-01-memphis-sweet-paradox/)) They blend meaningful lyrics with high quality music.
+Memphis (stylised as "Μ3ΜΦ1Σ") is a Greek rock/metal band that I have covered before in this new section of my website ([Interpretation of “The Sweet Paradox” by Memphis (Μ3ΜΦ1Σ)](https://protesilaos.com/interpretations/2022-07-01-memphis-sweet-paradox/)).
+They blend meaningful lyrics with high quality music.
 Really talented fellows!

 For this entry, I am translating---and providing philosophical commentary on---the song "I have a house" (Έχω ένα σπίτι):
 <https://www.youtube.com/watch?v=rCrFjcfF4yQ> (also check their bandcamp
-page for all their discography: <https://m3mf1s.bandcamp.com/music>)
+page for their entire discography: <https://m3mf1s.bandcamp.com/music>)

 [ By the way, the solo at 02:48 is art at its scintillating best! ]